clarinsi/babushka-bench/README.md

-Benchmarking NLP tools on Slovene, Croatian and Serbian
+Benchmarking NLP tools on Slovene, Croatian, Serbian and Bulgarian

 For now, the following processing levels are present in the repo:
 - [Segmentation](#segmentation)